BloomTech-Labs/Revitalize-BE-graphQL/docs/Hosting.md

     }
    ```

-5) Next we'll check to make sure the changes we've made were successful
+5) Lets check to make sure the changes we've made were successful
     - `sudo nginx -t` <br>
 We should see something like such if they are
         ```